STERILE DOSAGE FORM

 - Intravenous route

-– the median basilic vein near the anterior surface of the elbow is usually selected, because it is easily located and connect with the major veins of the arm.
+– the median basilic vein near the anterior surface of the elbow is usually selected because it is easily located and connects with the major veins of the arm.

 – large volume of parenteral solution ranging from 1 ml to 500 ml or more than that can be injected.